GoldRenard/DMOAdvancedLauncher/AdvancedLauncher/Docs/README_ENG.txt

 ● [S] Screenshot gallery
 ● [S] Let the game meets.
 Possibility of change some game resources like login background, dialogs, etc.
 ● [S] Launching game through AppLocale (fixing codepage troubles like bad cyrillic at guild chat) ● [S] Profile system.
-You can make many shortcuts with separate settings for each profile
+You can make many profiles for every server/account/etc.
 * Update feature on the BETA stage and it is DISABLED by default.
 I'm still not sure that I did everything absolutely correctly.
 Use that at your own risk.
 With disabled option checking updates still works, but will be used default launcher for updating.

-Profile system:
-Each profile contains separate settings of launcher (DigiRotation, AppLocale, updating, account data, etc).
-To use that feature you must use command line of launcher:
-"AdvancedLauncher.exe <SERVER> <PROFILE_NAME>"
-Where:
-<SERVER> - DMOJoymax, DMOAeria, DMOKorea or DMOKoreaIMBC
-<PROFILE_NAME> - profile name.
-Can be empty, in this case will be used default profile.
-Can't contain special symbols like \/:*?"<>|
-Examples:
-1) "AdvancedLauncher.exe DMOJoymax blahblah" - will be used "blahblah" profile with Joymax mode.
-2) "AdvancedLauncher.exe DMOKoreaIMBC" - will be used default profile with Korea IMBC mode.

 2. System requiremets:
 ● Windows® XP (SP3) / Vista (SP1+) / 7 / 8